japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 `subDirs` is a lookup table for file locks of every <<localDirs, local block directory>> (with the first dimension for local directories and the second for locks).

-The number of block subdirectories is controlled by xref:ROOT:configuration-properties.adoc#spark.diskStore.subDirectories[spark.diskStore.subDirectories] configuration property (default: `64`).
+The number of block subdirectories is controlled by ROOT:configuration-properties.md#spark.diskStore.subDirectories[spark.diskStore.subDirectories] configuration property (default: `64`).

 `subDirs(dirId)(subDirId)` is used to access `subDirId` subdirectory in `dirId` local directory.